DSM-5: A Comprehensive Overview

-3.6 out of 4.0, Based on: 10,780 reviews
+4.6 out of 5.0, Based on: 3,876 reviews

-This course contains downloadable online lessons (PDF or Word) and a practice test.
-When you're ready, purchase the course by clicking the "Add this Course Now" button above; this will let you take the test and receive your certificate for CEU credits.
+This course contains downloadable online lessons (PDF) and a practice test.
+When you're ready, purchase the course by clicking the "Add To Cart" button.
+This will let you take the test, complete the course evaluation and receive your certificate for CE credits.

 - Overview of the DSM-5

 - Non-accepted Proposals

 - Related Organizations